LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 Europe’s storage tanks are not big enough to cover gas demand for a whole winter.
 In most countries they are just enough to make up the deficit during the coldest months, and in many countries, like Germany, they don’t even hold that much, leaving Europe dependent on continued imports of gas throughout the winter.
 The tanks were built on the assumption those imports would be more or less regular, with things like French nuclear power stations or Scandinavian hydropower being swing suppliers that could cover shortfalls during very cold winters.
 Suddenly taking large amounts of Russian gas out of this finely balanced system has potentially catastrophic consequences – hence the traders' panic last August and the massive spike in prices.

 The amount of gas demand covered by Europe’s tanks varies widely from country to country, as detailed by bne IntelliNews.
-The biggest tanks, in terms of their ability to meet demand, are in Czechia, Slovak Republic and Austria that can nearly cover the whole winter, but everyone else’s tanks hold between one and four month’s worth of gas.
+The biggest tanks, in terms of their ability to meet demand, are in Czechia, Slovak Republic and Austria that can nearly cover the whole winter, but everyone else’s tanks hold between one and four months’ worth of gas.
 Germany is amongst the most exposed, as it is almost entirely dependent on Russian gas imports and also holds gas for countries like Italy, which is a big net importer, relying on German reserves to get through the winter.

 Despite having by far the largest storage tanks in Europe, Germany’s demand for gas is equally large and its tanks only hold 108 days of consumption.
 The EU as a whole is in the same position with an average storage capacity of 98 days (three months) of consumption.
 If no new gas arrives during the winter, Europe runs out of gas in January.

 European leaders have been slack in ensuring their energy security.
-Italy is in a particularly poor situation as it closed its last two nuclear power stations in 1990 and never replaced them, leaving it with an energy deficit.
-Likewise, Germany has phased out its six nuclear power stations last year and has also failed to replace their capacity.
+Italy is in a particularly poor situation, as it closed its last two NPPs in 1990 and never replaced them, leaving it with an energy deficit.
+Likewise, Germany has phased out its six NPPs last year and has also failed to replace their capacity.
 The plan was to use Russian gas over the next decade to bridge the gap as it invested into alternative sources of renewable energy.
-That plan has now had to be put on a crash course, and as a stop gap measure it has leased six floating LNG terminals the first of which went into operation in December.
+That plan has now had to be put on a crash drive, and as a stopgap measure it has leased six floating LNG (FLNG) terminals, the first of which went into operation in December.

 The exception of full gas tanks this year will soften the blow.
 So just how much gas will be left in the tanks at the end of the heating season on March 31?
-The last time Europe had a very mild winter was in 2020 when the tank storage ended the heating season 54% full (58bcm), but it seems likely that this year, the EU will end the season with significantly more.
-Some analysts have forecast tanks will end the season 70% (75bcm) full.
+The last time Europe had a very mild winter was in 2020, when the tank storage ended the heating season 54% full (58 bcm), but it seems likely that this year, the EU will end the season with significantly more.
+Some analysts have forecast tanks will end the season 70% (75 bcm) full.

-In these two scenarios of a mild winter and an exceptionally warm winter, the amount of gas needed to refill the tanks would be 50bcm and 33bcm.
+In these two scenarios of a mild winter and an exceptionally warm winter, the amount of gas needed to refill the tanks would be 50 bcm and 33 bcm respectively.

-On the face of it the circa 60bcm that Russia should sell Europe this year should be enough to fill the tanks again.
+On the face of it the circa 60 bcm that Russia should sell Europe this year should be enough to fill the tanks again.
 But there are two problems.
-Of that gas Ukraine should be transiting 42bcm under the terms of the renewed 1999 gas transit deal, but since the war started the volumes have dropped to an estimated 18bcm.
-Moreover, last week Gazprom reduced the flow by another 10% so maybe only 15bcm will come via Ukraine this year, or less.
+Of that gas, Ukraine should be transiting 42 bcm under the terms of the renewed 1999 gas transit deal, but since the war started the volumes have dropped to an estimated 18 bcm.
+Moreover, last week Gazprom reduced the flow by another 10%, so maybe only 15 bcm will come via Ukraine this year, or less.

-The second problem is of the 32bcm that transits Turkey via the TurkStream pipeline, 16bcm is dedicated to Turkey’s use, leaving only 16bcm available to service all of Europe.
+The second problem is of the 32 bcm that transits Turkey via the TurkStream pipeline, 16 bcm is dedicated to Turkey’s use, leaving only 16 bcm available to service all of Europe.

-That makes a total of around 30bcm expected from Russia this year – less than is needed to fill the tanks in both scenarios – and this all the gas that is imported from Russia can be used to fill tanks; Europe still uses gas in industry and the power sector throughout the summer so it will need at least this 30bcm for day to day operations.
-The bottom line is Russia’s 30bcm is not even enough to meet the summer demand and little will be left over for filling tanks this summer.
+That makes a total of around 30 bcm expected from Russia this year – less than is needed to fill the tanks in both scenarios – and this all the gas that is imported from Russia can be used to fill tanks; Europe still uses gas in industry and the power sector throughout the summer, so it will need at least this 30 bcm for day to day operations.
+The bottom line is Russia’s 30 bcm is not even enough to meet the summer demand and little will be left over for filling tanks this summer.

 It is already clear that there will be some sort of shortfall this year.
-The International Energy Agency (IEA) reiterated in a report last week that it expects Europe to suffer from at least a 30bcm deficit in the upcoming heating season.
-In other words, even if the tanks are 70% full in March, prices will still spike over the summer like last year, as government’s scramble to find spare gas to pump into the USG facilities.
+The International Energy Agency (IEA) reiterated in a report last week that it expects Europe to suffer from at least a 30 bcm deficit in the upcoming heating season.
+In other words, even if the tanks are 70% full in March, prices will still spike over the summer like last year, as governments scramble to find spare gas to pump into the USG facilities.

 “Despite spells of milder-than-usual weather this winter, the European Union faces a risk of natural gas shortages in winter 2023-24 – but this can be avoided through stronger efforts to improve energy efficiency, deploy renewables, install heat pumps, promote energy savings and secure additional gas supplies,” the IEA said in its report.